 - See also: lisp, inform, linux, c, unix, ios, tads

-- I have 24 facts about Z-machine. what would you like to know? email me and let me know how I can help.
+- Have a question about Z-machine not answered here?
+Email me and let me know how I can help.